New Jersey Governor Advocating for Massachusetts to Pass Sports Betting Bill

 © PA

-“I’d do it,” Murphy said about Massachusetts legalize sports betting during a media conference on Thursday.
+“I’d do it,” Murphy said about legalizing Massachusetts sports betting during a media conference on Thursday.
 “We’ve long ago beaten Nevada in terms of the monthly handle, and we’ve stayed high even though New York has now legalized.

 “We’ve also been able to attract a lot of jobs into New Jersey because it’s a fintech business … It’s been a home run.
 I wholeheartedly endorse it.”